batteries-included/batteries-included/static/src/content/post/fairsource.md

 advocate, I've thought a lot about the points of view in this conversation.
-We're trying to take a step forward with finding a sustainable model for software development that gives to the community as much as possible, sustainibly.
+We're trying to take a step forward with finding a sustainable model for software development that gives to the community as much as possible, sustainably.

 ## What We Are Looking For in a Licensing Agreement

-Open source is a fundamental part of modern development.
+Open-source is a fundamental part of modern development.
 Businesses regularly rely on open-source libraries and components to help them build flexible and sustainable solutions.
 A license that allows the developers making the software to continue creating solutions without competing priorities miring the process.